 3 mL in 5 mL Container: NDC: 60219-1526-3

 Store at 15° to 25°C (59° to 77°F).
+After opening, bromfenac ophthalmic solution can be used until the expiration date on the bottle.

 Advise patients of the possibility that slow or delayed healing may occur while using NSAIDs.

-Advise patients to replace bottle cap after using and to not touch dropper tip to any surface, as this may contaminate the contents.
+Advise patients to not touch dropper tip to the eye, eyelids, or to any surface, as this may contaminate the

 Advise patients to remove contact lenses prior to instillation of bromfenac ophthalmic solution.
 The preservative in bromfenac ophthalmic solution, benzalkonium chloride, may be absorbed by soft contact lenses.
 Lenses may be reinserted after 10 minutes following administration of bromfenac ophthalmic solution.

-If more than one topical ophthalmic medication is being used, the medicines should be administered at least 5 minutes apart.
+Advise patients that if more than one topical ophthalmic medication is being used, the medicines should be administered at least 5 minutes apart.

 Manufactured by: